Skip to Content

 -Share findings from the recent lead-contaminated cookware study with key stakeholders in Tamil Nadu

--Analyze the supply chain and sharing study results at the state level
+-Analyze the supply chain and share study results with partners at the state level

 -Share results from blood lead surveillance and home assessments with stakeholders statewide

-In Indonesia, the project is focused on reducing lead exposure by reducing the number of used lead-acid batteries (ULABs) that are recycled in environmentally unsound facilities.
-Informal recycling operations can release lead into the environment, endangering workers and surrounding communities.
+In Indonesia, the project is focused on supporting authorities in managing used lead-acid battery (ULAB) recycling practices.
+ULAB recycling operations potentially release lead into the environment, endangering workers and surrounding communities.

-Pure Earth began working in Indonesia in 2004, identifying more than 170 toxic sites, with lead being the most prevalent pollutant followed by mercury.
-According to IHME, 45 million Indonesian children (63%) under the age of 14 had BLLs above 5 ug/dl, and the average BLL is 6.4 ug/dl.
+Pure Earth began working in Indonesia in 2009, identifying more than 170 toxic sites, with lead being the most prevalent pollutant followed by mercury.
+According to the Institute For Health Metrics and Evaluation (2021), 7,890,945 Indonesian children (7.1%) have blood lead levels (BLLs) above 5 µg/dL.

 While most low- and middle-income countries have some form of regulation that dictates acceptable practices in such operations, these laws and policies are often insufficient and loosely enforced.
 However, best practices for national ULAB management systems do exist.
 Pure Earth has authored or contributed to many manuals and guidance documents, including UNEP’s A Guidance Manual for Policymakers and Regulators for the Environmentally Sound Management of Waste or Used Lead Acid Batteries in Africa, the World Economic Forum white paper Consequences of a Mobile Future: Creating an Environmentally Conscious Life Cycle for Lead-Acid Batteries, the soon-to-be-released updated version of the Basel Convention Technical Guidelines on the Environmentally-Sound Recycling of Waste Lead Acid batteries.